-Wild garlic, a bulbous plant with a wild character, thrives in cool, shady areas.
-Known for its culinary and medicinal properties, this plant is easily found in gardens.
-Here's what you need to know about growing wild garlic:
+Wild Garlic, a bulbous plant with a wild character, thrives in cool and shaded areas.
+Known for its culinary properties and medicinal virtues, this plant easily finds its place in gardens.
+Here is what you need to know about growing Wild Garlic:

 Characteristics of Wild Garlic:

-- Easy naturalization: Adapts easily to cool, shaded areas.
+- Easy naturalization: Easily adapts to cool and shaded grounds.

-- Culinary use: All parts of the plant, from the bulb to the flowers, are edible.
+- Culinary use: All parts of the plant, from bulb to flowers, are edible.

-- Origin of the name: Its name comes from our people's attraction to this plant.
+- Name origin: Its name comes from our ancestors' attraction to this plant.

 Growing Tips:

-- Sowing: Sow the seeds in July, very thinly, in well-prepared soil enriched with compost.
+- Sowing: Sow the seeds in July, very sparsely, in well-prepared soil enriched with compost.

 - Sowing depth: Cover the seeds with about one centimeter of potting soil.

-- Watering: Water lightly with a fine spray.
+- Watering: Water lightly with a fine rose.

 -

-Growing Conditions: Favor a shaded or partial shaded location in moist soil rich in humus and leaf mold.
-Keep in mind that wild garlic can become invasive.
+Growing conditions: Prefer a shady or semi-shady location, in cool soil rich in humus and leaf mold.
+Keep in mind that Wild Garlic can become invasive.

-Commitment to Quality: At SemiSauvage - Permaculture, we are committed to providing seeds of the highest quality.
-Located near the Auvergne Volcanoes, all our seeds are reproducible, non-hybrid, and adapted to our region.
-They are carefully selected, sorted, stored, and packaged, without any chemical treatment, for the greatest pleasure of amateur gardeners.
+Commitment to Quality: At SemiSauvage - Permaculture, we are committed to providing the highest quality seeds.
+Located near the Auvergne Volcanoes, all our seeds are reproducible, non-hybrid, and suited to our region.
+They are carefully selected, sorted, stored, and packaged without any chemical treatment, for the greatest pleasure of amateur gardeners.

-Discover the unique flavor of wild garlic in your own garden with these 50 seeds.
-Easy to grow and versatile in the kitchen, they will be a valuable addition to your herb collection.
+Discover the unique flavor of Wild Garlic in your own garden with these 50 seeds.
+Easy to grow and versatile in cooking, they will be a valuable addition to your collection of herbs.